ES-1085/f2024-ds1-project-sam-lily-takumi/README.md

 ## Summary

 This project explored how efficiently and effectively Community Concepts, a nonprofit based in Lewiston, Maine, allocates its resources across its Family Service programs.
-Our primary focus was on their Customer and Prevention Services, and we investigated whether funding correlates with program success and which programs were effectively reaching their targets.
+Theses programs have the purpose to support local families though housing assistance, child development services, parenting support, and crisis prevention.
+Our primary focus was on their Customer and Prevention Services division, which includes a range of programs such as HEAP(Home Energy Assistance Programs), parent education, and family coaching.
+We investigated whether funding correlates with program success.
+Through our analysis, we attempted to grasp a better understanding of how well targets were being achieved.

 ## Handout